gagibran/udemy-complete-csharp-unity-game-developer-2d/csharp/README.md

 When we create a **value type**, we allocate memory **automatically** on the **stack** for it.
 When we get out of this value's scope, the value is immediately removed from the memory.

 With reference types, we need to allocate memory **manually**.
-We can do that by using the **new** keyword and the value is allocated on the memory **heap**.
+We can do that by using the **new** keyword and the value is allocated on the memory **heap**, which is a larger amount of memory, and it's used to store data that have a longer lifetime.

 Unlike stack, the heap is more sustainable.
 Thus, whenever we go out of scope, the value will continue to exist for a little while.
 It won't be removed immediately.

-There's a process called garbage collection that' done by the [CLR](https://docs.microsoft.com/en-us/dotnet/standard/clr) (or runtime) that takes care of this.
+There's a process called garbage collection that's done by the [CLR](https://docs.microsoft.com/en-us/dotnet/standard/clr) (or runtime) that takes care of this.

 So, once in a while, the CLR searches for objects that are no longer in use and removes them from the heap.